onaio/fhir-web/docs/how-to-use-docker-image.md

-# OpenSRP Web
+# OpenSRP/FHIR Web

-[OpenSRP Web](https://github.com/opensrp/web) is the default frontend for the OpenSRP Server API, providing access to the data collected on the server, configuration options as well as any functionality provided by the API server.
+[OpenSRP/FHIR Web](https://github.com/opensrp/web) is the default frontend for [OpenSRP Server](https://hub.docker.com/r/opensrp/opensrp-server-web) and [FHIR Server](https://hub.docker.com/r/opensrp/hapi-fhir-jpaserver-starter), providing access to the data collected on the server, configuration options as well as any functionality provided by the API server.

 ## What is Opensrp?